Rethinking the canvassing concept

 4. GDPR in Europe has changed the way campaigners gather data and how they get consent to do so at the point of sale so to speak.
 Data protection rights are a growing trend in every country and campaigns would do well to get ahead of the curve on this.

-5. In 2019, conversing with voters needs to be far more fluid, it needs to take place on multiple channels like online, face to face, or by phone/email and all of these channels need to connect to each other so that intelligence is built not lost.
+5. This year, conversing with voters needs to be far more fluid, it needs to take place on multiple channels like online, face to face, or by phone/email and all of these channels need to connect to each other so that intelligence is built not lost.
 This is now possible.

 6. Finally, the frustration we have felt coming back from campaigners over the past few years has been around connecting the online support campaigns receive to the real world, converting supporters to activists.